Aliases for MTRF1L Gene

 GeneCards Summary for MTRF1L Gene

 MTRF1L (Mitochondrial Translational Release Factor 1 Like) is a Protein Coding gene.
-Among its related pathways are Organelle biogenesis and maintenance and Mitochondrial translation.
+Among its related pathways are Mitochondrial translation and Organelle biogenesis and maintenance.
 GO annotations related to this gene include translation release factor activity and translation release factor activity, codon specific.
 An important paralog of this gene is MTRF1.

 UniProtKB/Swiss-Prot for MTRF1L Gene